kernelpanik/BaBau/README.md

 Automatic Local Redirection Through Tor

-Simple bash script for Debian to automate tor/privoxy/iptables configuration in order to get quickly all local traffic routed through Tor.
+Simple bash script for Kali/Debian to automate tor/privoxy/iptables configuration in order to get quickly all local traffic routed through Tor.

 It assumes some programs are already installed: